-- Your income might be too high to qualify: If 10 percent of your income is higher than your monthly payment on a Standard Repayment Plan, then you would not benefit from an IBR plan.
-If you’re married, payments might be set according to your combined income.
+- Your income might be too high to qualify: If 10% of your income is higher than your monthly payment on a standard repayment plan, then you would not benefit from the Income-Based Repayment plan.
+If you’re married and using IDR, payments might be set according to your combined income.
 For some income-driven plans, your student loan payment is based on the combined income and loan debt of both you and your spouse.
 Keep this in mind if you file a separate tax return from your spouse, or if you file one together.

-Still trying to decide whether an IBR or other IDR plan is right for you?
-Here are a few things you should keep in mind on your budget and financial situation.
+Still trying to decide whether Income-Based Repayment or another IDR plan is right for you?
+Here are a few things you should keep in mind with your budget and financial situation.

 1. Estimate your monthly payment

-Before settling on income-based student loan repayment, estimate what your new monthly payment will be.
+Before settling on Income-Based Repayment, estimate what your new monthly payment will be.

 Use our calculator below to view your prospective monthly payment amount.
 Be sure to review your budget and see if you can afford this new payment amount.